UnRealReincarlution/Car-Racing-Game/README.md

 ```

 ```
-5MB of avaliable disk space
+5MB of available disk space
 ```

 ## How to use

-Simply enter in the ammount of cars you wish to race and click go!
+Simply enter in the amount of cars you wish to race and click go!
 It will begin the race and switch the phone to landscape.

 ## Deployment

-No deployment neccesary!
+No deployment necessary!

 ## Built With